thenumbernine/Tensor/README.md

 		- `_mat * _mat` as matrix-multiplication.

 ### Tensor properties:
+- `::This` = The current type.
+Maybe not useful outside the class definition, but pretty useful within it when defining inner classes.
 - `::Scalar` = Get the scalar type used for this tensor.
+		Mind you, wrt the tensor library, 'Scalar' refers to the nested-most Inner class that is not a tensor.
+		You could always use a vector-of-functions and I won't try to stop you, so long as you implement the necessary functions to perform whatever operations you are doing with it.
 - `::Inner` = The next most nested vector/matrix/symmetric.
 - `::Template<T, N>` = The template of this class, useful for nesting operations.
 - `::rank` = For determining the tensor rank.
 Vectors have rank-1, Matrices (including symmetric) have rank-2.